 Visiting Gili Islands offers the unique experience of enjoying life without cars.
-Travel on the islands is limited to foot, bicycle or a ride in a Cidomo, a local horse drawn carriage.
+Travel on the islands is limited to foot, bicycle, or a ride in a Cidomo, a local horse-drawn carriage.
 Boats are used to get between the islands.

 Gilli Islands are a truly fascinating place to visit with plenty to explore, each island has its own unique, small resorts open to tourists.
-Typically they provide accommodation, generally in huts, a restaurant and a pool at each.
+Typically they provide accommodation, generally in huts, a restaurant, and a pool at each.
 Very popular with divers, Gilli Islands are home to amazing coral formations and there is plenty of marine life waiting to be discovered.
-The most populated and developed area is Gili Trawangon, the majority of locals live on this island in a township stretching across the east side.
+The most populated and developed area is Gili Trawangan, the majority of locals live on this island in a township stretching across the east side.
 The only island of the three to have subterranean fresh water is Fili Air (AH-yer) named after the Indonesian word for water, although this supply is not limitless so resorts still have to rely on water shipped from the mainland.

 The History of Gili Islands

-In 1971 Wasita Kusama, the governor of Lombok decided to establish plantations to grow coconuts and give land rights to private companies with a view to making the islands become profitable.
+In 1971 Waste Kusama, the governor of Lombok decided to establish plantations to grow coconuts and give land rights to private companies with a view to making the islands become profitable.
 350 Mataram prisoners were sent to Gili Islands over five years to help with the harvesting, many of whom decided to settle.
-Due to crop failures the private companies abandoned their efforts and left the land.
-Over time the population grew and began to build homes and businesses on the privately held land.
+Due to crop failures, the private companies abandoned their efforts and left the land.
+Over time the population grew and began to build homes and businesses on privately held land.
 This has sparked a legal dispute that still carries on today.

 Tourism went from strength to strength throughout the late 1980s and 1990s as the reputation of the islands grew the Government and private investors began to regain interest in the land they had abandoned.
 During this time many evictions were served and buildings demolished but the locals remained on the land and rebuilt each time as the land remained undeveloped.

-As the islands had no police force due to the low population drugs were available freely during the late 1980s and 1990s, this led to Gili Trawangan developing a reputation as a party island, with travellers’ going to dance and take drugs.
+As the islands had no police force due to the low population drugs were available freely during the late 1980s and 1990s, this led to Gili Trawangan developing a reputation as a party island, with travelers’ going to dance and take drugs.

 Reaching Gili Islands From Bali

-It is possible to take a forty minute flight from Ngurah Rai Airport in Bali to Lombok International Airport.
-From there it is a two hour taxi ride to reach Bangsal Harbour where a local boat awaits
+It is possible to take a forty-minute flight from Ngurah Rai Airport in Bali to Lombok International Airport.
+From there it is a two-hour taxi ride to reach Bangsal Harbour where a local boat awaits